danielccunha/ecoleta/README.md

 yarn
 yarn start

-# Finally, open another terminal and navigate to mobile folder
+# Open another terminal and navigate to mobile folder
 cd ../mobile

+# And finally, install mobile project dependencies and start it
 yarn

-# And finally, start the mobile project
 yarn start
 ```